Thursday, January 30, 2025

 Oh!” replied Sherry with a small chuckle, “Hope you win!”

-Me too,” the wrestler agreed and waved one final goodbye to her now-former coworkers.
-Alicia sat back at her desk to pass the idle minutes in silence with her butterflies.
+Me too,” Alicia agreed and waved one final goodbye to her now-former coworkers as the door swung shut.

-The sound of the break room door opening and the reflexive urge to look busy interrupted the screensaver frog’s trek across the lily pads.
+She sat back at her desk to pass the idle minutes in silence with her butterflies.
+The sound of the break room door opening and the look-busy reflex interrupted the screensaver frog’s trek across the lily pads.
 Alicia grabbed the mouse and clicked open a spreadsheet.
-“Alicia,” called Dr. Pupe.
-“If all your work’s done, you’re free to go.
-I’ll clock you out.”

 Alicia took a moment to recover before asking, “You sure?”
 Dr. Pupe nodded in response, clearly making an effort to be a nice guy at the last possible moment, when it mattered the least.
 Still, at this final moment, she felt like appreciating it.
 “Thanks.
 And thank you, seriously, for keeping me on the past two-and-a-half or so years.
 I know I gave you a few reasons not to,” said Alicia, shutting down her computer a final time.

-Alicia rose from her desk and grabbed the box of Mondoz Robert left in the shared kitchen.
+Alicia rose from her desk and grabbed the box of Mondoz Robert left behind in the shared kitchen.
 "Something to remember me by. -R" read the note scribbled on half a sheet of printer paper.
 She couldn't help but share it at the office to a series of horrified reactions.
 Three steps from the main entrance, she froze.
 Alicia reached into her pocket and withdrew the key to the reception door.
 The back of her head heated up as she slowly turned to find a smirk veiled beneath an ashen mustache.
-She groaned, “I promised myself all morning I would surprise you by remembering to lock the door.”

-You’ve surprised me enough, Alicia.
-It was nice to see you go out playing the hits.
-Let’s just agree we’re both better off this way.
-Best of luck in your future endeavors.”
 It wasn't the nicest good bye and good luck.
 As good as it might have felt to get in one last dig, it wasn’t worth a chance to end what had been a mostly unpleasant experience on mostly pleasant terms.
-“Deal,” agreed Alicia.
+“Thanks,” Alicia replied.
 Polite little wave.

 Fri Feb 13, 2004